We’ve compiled a list of our most frequently asked questions to help guide our residents through the process ahead.

 Recovered surplus edible food is donated to food banks, homeless shelters, and other organizations for those who are food insecure.
 As of 2022, food service businesses must donate surplus edible food to food recovery organizations.
 This helps feed the almost 1 in 4 Californians without enough to eat.
 California has a 2025 goal to redirect 20% of surplus edible food (currently being thrown away) to people in need.

 Yes, everyone is required to participate and properly sort discarded materials into the correct bins or receptacles provided.
 If you choose not to participate, you may receive contamination charges from UWS.
-Additionally, by January 2024 the state has mandated that the City fine residents and businesses who are not participating in organics recycling.
+Additionally, by January 2024 the state has mandated that the City enforce organics recovery efforts among residents and businesses.